 18. SUP or kayaking on the lake

-If you want to visit a hidden gem in Queenstown, then join this tour which takes you to kayak or SUP out at Moke Lake.
+If you want to visit a hidden gem in Queenstown, then join either a SUP or kayak out at Moke Lake.
 Moke Lake is stunning, and honestly, I highly recommend checking it out even if you don’t join this adventure tour!

 19. White water surfing